talkkonnect/sippayphone/README.md

 Currently we do not have a WIKI so send feedback to <suvir@talkkonnect.com> or open and Issue in github you can also check my blog  [www.talkkonnect.com](https://www.talkkonnect.com) for updates on the project

-Thank you all for your kind feedback sent along with some pictures and use cases for talkkonnect.
+Thank you all for your kind feedback sent along with some pictures and use cases for sippyphone.

 ## License
 SIPPAYPHONE is open source and available under the MPL V2.00 license.